-How to install ddcutil on AlmaLinux, Rocky Linux & RHEL
+How to install ddcutil on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Query and update monitor settings